Calum Gahan

-Calum Gahan (born 23 April 1997) is a Scotland international rugby league footballer who plays as a for Toulouse Olympique in the Championship.
+Calum Gahan (born 23 April 1997) is a Scotland international rugby league footballer who plays as a for Toulouse Olympique in the Super League.

 He previously played for the London Broncos in the Championship.

-Background
+Early life

-Gahan was born in Darwin, Northern Territory, Australia.
-He is of Scottish descent.
+Gahan was born in Humpty Doo, Australia, and is of Scottish descent.
+Gahan attended school in Queensland.

-He played his junior rugby league for the Litchfield Bears and represented the Northern Territories at youth level.
+Gahan played his junior rugby league for the Litchfield Bears and represented the Northern Territories at youth level.